 - Two paid six-month internships

 - Opportunity to experience two different work environments, management styles etc.

-- Exposure and connections to over 125 of the Northwest's best companies and their working engineers
+- Exposure and connections some of the Northwest's best companies

 - Gain "insider" career choice knowledge

 - Learn academic and personal strengths and weaknesses from experience

 - Finance all or a major portion of your education

 - Develop the ability to understand and grasp course content upon return to the University

 - Develop maturity, confidence, enthusiasm and a higher starting salary

 View all student testimonials